philips-labs/workflow-capability/pulse-physiology_FHIR/README.md

-# Physiological Model Software (PMS) with FHIR Integration
+# Physiological Model Software-FHIR Integration

 ## Overview

-The Physiological Model Software (PMS) is a Jupyter Notebook application that leverages the Pulse Physiology Engine to simulate physiological scenarios.
+The Physiological Model Software-FHIR Integration is a Jupyter Notebook application that leverages the Pulse Physiology Engine to simulate physiological scenarios.
 The system integrates with a Fast Healthcare Interoperability Resources (FHIR) server to manage the observations recorded during simulations.

 ## Prerequisites